LanCorC/LanCorC/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # It's nice to meet you!
-I am Lance, and my passion for learning has led me to the world of programming!
+I am Lance, and my passion for learning has led me to the world of programming 🌱

 ## About Me
 It was after graduating with my BSc Biology that it occurred to me that programming was an option, so here I am!